zaphosting/docs/docs/arma3-altislife-ranks.md

 ---
 id: arma3-altislife-ranks
 title: "Arma 3: Adding ranks to an Altis Life server"
-description: Information on how to add ranks to your Altis Life server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to add ranks to your Altis Life server from ZAP-Hosting"
 sidebar_label: Altis Life Ranks
 services:
   - gameserver-arma3